Professor of design theory and design history of The Royal Danish Academy.

 Immune systems at work

-A core question that occupies us in Planetary Dreaming is: How can we cultivate the capacity for meaningful change?
-At the heart of our initiative, “PLANETARY DREAMING: DESIGN THE FUTURE,” lies an exploration of systemic thinking.
+A central question explored in Planetary Dreaming is: How can the capacity for meaningful change be cultivated?
+At the heart of our initiative, Planetary Dreaming: Designing the Future, lies an exploration of systemic thinking.
 From this viewpoint, we recognize that all systems, whether they be organizations or societies, possess an innate resistance to change.
 This insight leads us to confront the reality that many individuals find themselves ensnared within rigid, self-perpetuating systems.

 The influential management thinker Peter Senge has described the resilience of systems with the metaphor of the ‘immune system of systems’.